 Moving on to the next peak.
 Throop Peak, here we come.
 Get back on PCT and go back the way you came up.

 Take a narrow side trail when it appears on your left approximately at the 3.55-mile mark.
-You might see some hikers who are on a descent from Throop Peak here.
+You might see some hikers who are on the descent from Throop Peak here.

 Whenever you are ready, trace a narrow trail facing the north.
 This trail takes you back to the PCT junction you came to earlier.
 Take Dawson Saddle Trail back to the trailhead.
 Dawson Saddle is 1.9 miles from here.
 As always, Leave No Trace.